AdaptiveParticles/pyapr/README.md

 **pyapr** is distributed under the terms of the [Apache Software License 2.0].

+## Issues

+If you encounter any problems, please [file an issue] with a short description.

 ## Contact us

-If anything is not working as you think it should, or would like it to, please get in touch with us!!
-Further, dont hesitate to contact us if you have a project or algorithm you would like to try using the APR for.
+If you have a project or algorithm in which you would like to try using the APR, don't hesitate to get in touch with us.
 We would be happy to assist you!

 [LibAPR]: https://github.com/AdaptiveParticles/LibAPR